tomis007/gameboi/README.md

 The emulator passes Blargg's cpu instruction test, and emulates a couple games successfully.
 The cpu z80 emulation is solid, and graphics work decently well.
 Things like saving and sound have yet to be implemented.
-The memory accesses and instruction timing are both still a little off, it doesn't pass blargg's tests for these.
+The memory access timing and instruction timing are both still not 100% accurate.
+Gameboi doesn't pass blargg's tests for these situations.

 ####Screenshots